ai4co/rl4co/docs/README.md

 ### Hooks

-You may have noticed that we do not have an `index.md` file.
-This is because we are using [hooks.py](hooks.py) to copy the root `README.md` to `index.md`.
-We are also copying the examples folder and deleting it upon stopping the server.
+We are using the [hooks.py](hooks.py) for additional modifications.
+MkDocs for instance cannot detect files that are not in the same directory as an `__init__.py` (as described [here](https://stackoverflow.com/questions/75232397/mkdocs-unable-to-find-modules)) so we are automatically creating and deleting such files with our script